 Teacher candidates are advised not to be employed during student teaching in order for the primary focus to be on the student teaching experience.

 It is College policy that teacher candidates are not permitted to participate in College activities such as Intercollegiate Athletics while student teaching or completing an internship.
 Exceptions to this policy may occur only with the written permission of the Dean based upon the recommendation of the program/department coordinator.
 If the teacher candidate participates in a varsity sport during student teaching or an internship experience without the Dean’s permission, the teacher candidate will be removed from this academic experience.
-If, in the judgment of the cooperating teachers or supervisors, this athletic participation is interfering with the quality of the student teaching or internship experience, the teacher candidate can be required to cease his/her athletic participation at any time.
+If, in the judgment of the cooperating teachers or supervisors, this athletic participation is interfering with the quality of the student teaching or internship experience, the teacher candidate can be required to cease their athletic participation at any time.

 If during enrollment at SUNY Cortland, teacher candidates are convicted of a crime and/or have any judicial or academic integrity violations, they must notify the Associate Dean of the respective school at once.
 Failure to do so may result in dismissal from the teacher education program.
 Failure to provide truthful information may result in dismissal from the teacher education program and may result in academic dishonesty charges.